powsybl/powsybl.github.io/pages/documentation/developer/tutorials/loadflow.md

 which can be useful to understand what happened during the Hades2 calculation in more details.
 The adn files contain the input and output network data, while the log files provide information about the run's behavior.

 ## Summary
+We have learnt how to write Java code to run power flows.
+We've shown how to load a network fie, how to create and use network variants, and how to set the load flow parameters.
+We've also seen how to output the results in the terminal.
+Finally, we've also explained how to check what Hades2 itself generated during the calculation, which may be useful for debugging purposes.

 ## Going further
 The following links could also be useful:
 - [Run a power flow through an iTools command](../../user/itools/loadflow.md): Learn how to perform a power flow calculation from the command line